kenthedev/kmwebpage/about/index.md

 <p>Feel free to browse through some of my projects on this site as I continue taking steps to bring those dreams to life.</p>

+When I'm not working or playing video games, you can find me with my violin, a book, or at a concert.

 I'm currently working on my own third person shooter!